conradchelsea/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 To qualify how MechaCar performs against the competition in the field of safety, I would consider further testing the following:

-- A few metrics I would test are the NHTSA rates, Total Motor Vehicle Incident Reports, Average Lifecycle of the vehicle, and the Federal Motor Vehicle Standards.
+- The metrics I would test are the NHTSA rates, Total Motor Vehicle Incident Reports, Average Lifecycle of the vehicle, and the Federal Motor Vehicle Standards.

 - I would have to figure out the baseline measurement, possibly whether or not the accident included fatalities.
 The null hypothesis would be the vehicle's similarities in damage after impact.
 The alternative hypothesis confirms the differences with safety and usability.
 Were there fatalities and if not was the vehicle drivable after the accident?